Unpriortized Autoencoder For Image Generation: Latent Density Estimation

 \subsection{Problem formulation}

-The autoencoder learns the inference of the latent vector $z$ from data $x$ through the encoder and the reconstruction of $x$ from $z$ through the decoder.
-The inference and reconstruction can be expressed through encoder function $z = f_{\theta}(x)$ and decoder function $x = g_{\psi}(z)$, respectively.
-However, if the autoencoder framework does not know the latent distribution $p(z)$, we can not sample the latent vector $z$ and can not generate $x$.
-In other words, \jy{if a latent vector can be sampled from $p(z)$}, it is possible to generate data using the decoder of the autoencoder.
+An autoencoder consists of an encoder and a decoder, which encodes a data point $x$ into a latent vector $z$ ($z = f_{\theta}(x)$) and reconstructs $x$ from $z$ ($x = g_{\psi}(z)$), respectively.
+Ideally, if a latent vector $z$ can be sampled from a true distribution of $z$, it is possible to generate data using the decoder

-The most popular approach to this problem is to learn by assuming a manually specified $p_{prior}(z)$ and regularizing the autoencoder to follow it.
-Especially, if $p_{prior}(z)$ reflects the potential characteristics of the data well and the empirical distribution derived from the data and the prior distribution are similar, it works very efficiently.
-However, as mentioned earlier, in many cases there is a difference from the complex potential characteristics of actual data and the manually specified prior, which forces the latent distribution of the autoencoder to cause over-regularization problems.

-\jy{Our goal is to directly estimate the latent distribution which represents the dataset well.} We deal with this problem by estimating the probability density function of $p(z)$ from dataset using a \jy{additional} density estimator parameterized by $\lambda$.
+Our goal is to directly estimate the latent distribution which represents the dataset well.
+We deal with this problem by estimating the probability density function of $p(z)$ from dataset using a additional density estimator parameterized by $\lambda$.
 The density estimator is trained to find $\lambda$ that maximizes the likelihood of $z$ for $\lambda$ as follows.